 - Budget Justification – limit of three pages.

 - Quotations - You must provide two recent quotations for any individual item(s) over $25,000 net or for any system(s) to be purchased from a single supplier and costing over $25,000 net.
 If the required number of quotations cannot reasonably be submitted, you must provide a clear justification in the Budget Justification section.
 The application will be rejected if the quotations or the justification are not submitted with the application.

 Letters or other attachments that do not adhere to the above guidelines should not be included and may be removed.

 Teams should strive for a diverse group of co-applicants and major users, including balanced gender representation.
 Equity, diversity and inclusion considerations should be reflected in the rationale of the team composition and, where applicable, in the designated roles within the team.
-For more information, refer to the Guide for applicants: Considering equity, diversity and inclusion in your application (questions 1 to 4).
+For more information, refer to the NSERC guide on integrating equity, diversity and inclusion considerations in research.